phoebe-project/phoebe2-workshop/registration.md

 This workshop is primarily intended for graduate students, postdocs and early career scientists, although all are invited to attend.
 Participants are expected to be comfortable scripting in Python and have a Mac or Linux machine with PHOEBE 2.3 installed.

 # Registration
-Registration is $100 and covers the computing costs and consulting fees required to run the workshop (fee waivers are available upon request).
-The number of participants is limited to the first 25 registrants.
+Registration costs a flat fee of $100 (for either or both components) and includes registration, computing costs and consulting fees.
+For the in-person component, the fees also include breakfasts, lunches and the conference dinner (fee waivers are available upon request: anyone paying out-of-pocket or those that have limited funds are eligible for a fee waiver).
+The number of participants is limited to 20 and participants are selected on a first-come first-serve basis.

-Those interested are invited to fill out the registration form, which can be found [here](https://docs.google.com/forms/d/e/1FAIpQLSfPE_JZqy4ZFjGgvIC1wMBJEo03Qr7TiV9cEq22nH4l6_nkIQ/viewform) (**NOTE**: all spots have been filled but the wait list is open).
+Those interested are invited to fill out the registration form, which can be found [here](https://forms.gle/FSrDbzabFAZBD7re6).